guinacio/streamlit-portal-server/README.md

 **Managing Existing Apps:**
 - View all apps with status indicators (🟢 Running, 🔴 Offline)
+- **App ID Display**: Each app shows its unique ID for security library integration
 - Edit any application by selecting it from the dropdown
 - Delete applications with confirmation (removes from permissions too)
 - Monitor app categories and descriptions
+- Copy App IDs for use in the `app_security.py` library

 **Automated App Discovery:**
 - Click "🔍 Scan for Unregistered Apps" to find running apps on ports 8502-8600